 A crafty control pitcher who delivered crucial wins for the Tampa Bay Rays during their stunning 2008 run to the World Series.

-Andy Sonnanstine didn't overpower hitters with a blazing fastball; he outthought them.
-Drafted in the 13th round, the right-hander from Kent State carved out a role in the majors with pinpoint command and a diverse arsenal of breaking pitches.
-He arrived in Tampa just as the perennial doormat franchise was transforming into a contender.
-In 2008, his most vital season, he won 13 games and ate up innings for a young staff, providing stability during the Rays' improbable American League pennant chase.
-His postseason performance, including a win in the ALCS against Boston, cemented his place in franchise lore.
-While injuries later shortened his career, Sonnanstine's cerebral approach and clutch pitching remain a textbook example of how to succeed without elite velocity.
+Andy Sonnanstine won 13 games for the 2008 Tampa Bay Rays, helping the franchise reach its first American League pennant.
+Drafted in the 13th round out of Kent State, the right-hander lacked a blazing fastball.
+He relied on pinpoint command and a diverse arsenal of breaking pitches.
+He arrived in Tampa just as the perennial doormat transformed into a contender.
+That season, he ate up innings for a young staff, providing stability during the pennant chase.
+In the ALCS against Boston, he earned a postseason win.
+Injuries later shortened his career.
+But Sonnanstine's cerebral approach and clutch pitching offer a textbook example of succeeding without elite velocity.

 1981–1996